Elleis/testOptixProject/readme.md

 1. Making a "build" directory in the top level of this repository.
 2. Moving into the build directory.
 3. Executing the command "cmake ..".

+# Common Issues
+- If making results in an error involing "bin2c" not being found, make sure to add /cuda/bin to your path.